dennyjoe/espanso-currency-symbols/README.md

-This is a package for [espanso](https://github.com/federico-terzi/espanso), a cross-platform Text Expander written in Rust This package substitutes currency codes to their symbols
+This is a package for [espanso](https://github.com/federico-terzi/espanso), a cross-platform Text Expander written in Rust.
+This package substitutes currency codes to their symbols